Epididymitis is an infection of the epididymis.

 In severe cases, we assess the clinical response after three days after starting the treatment.
 Moreover, after three days, we are likely to receive the culture results and confirm or change the empiric antibiotic treatment accordingly.

-Men with potential or proven STI should be evaluated at fourteen days to check cure and ensure tracing and treatment of contacts.
+Men with potential or proven STIs should be evaluated at fourteen days to check the cure and ensure tracing and treatment of contacts.

 Do not underestimate acute epididymitis.